shapesinc/api-examples/php/README.md

    - The script reads credentials from `.env`.
    - You can specify a different bot name via the `bot` parameter in the request.
-   - The `message` parameter is required and can be sent via GET or POST (POST is prioritized).
+   - The `message` parameter is required and can be sent via POST(GET is fallback).

 ## **Security Features**